Quintuplet condensation in the skyrmionic insulator Cu2OSeO3 at ultrahigh magnetic fields

 \ee and we choose $\zeta^y\!=\!\eta^y\!=\!0$.
 Compared to the TMF theory developed for low-fields~\cite{Janson2014}, here the last two terms of Eq.~(\ref{eq:Htmf}) are new and become relevant in the intermediate phase.
 In the absence of these last two terms, one needs to diagonalize $\mc{H}_{\text{TMF}}$ in the basis formed by the states $|1,3/2,1,1\rangle$ and $|1,3/2,2,1\rangle$.
 By contrast, in the intermediate phase, where $\zeta_x$ and $\eta_x$ are nonzero, one must diagonalize $\mc{H}_{\text{TMF}}$ in a larger, $8\times8$ basis, formed by the triplet $|1,3/2,1,M\rangle$ and the quintuplet $|1,3/2,2,M\rangle$.

 The TMF results are shown in Fig.~\ref{fig:TMFvsTauModel_m} by solid lines.
-Compared to the results delivered by the $\tau$ model (dashed lines), there are two observable differences (see also Table~\ref{tab:BcBs} in App.~\ref{app:Js}): i) The behavior of $\langle S_{\text{Cu}(2)}^z\rangle$ right above $h_\mathrm{c}$ is linear in the $\tau$ model but non-monotonic (with a minimum) in the TMF theory (see also Fig.~\ref{fig:SzCu2} in App.~\ref{app:SzCu2}). ii) The value of $h_\mathrm{c}$ is underestimated in the $\tau$ model.
+Compared to the results delivered by the $\tau$ model (dashed lines), there are two observable differences (see also Table~\ref{tab:BcBs} and Fig.~\ref{fig:SzCu2} in End Matter): i) The behavior of $\langle S_{\text{Cu}(2)}^z\rangle$ right above $h_\mathrm{c}$ is linear in the $\tau$ model but non-monotonic (with a minimum) in the TMF theory. ii) The value of $h_\mathrm{c}$ is underestimated in the $\tau$ model.
 Both differences stem from the fact that the $\tau$ model does not include the admixing mentioned above, which remains appreciable from $h\!=\!0$ up to the vicinity of $h_\mathrm{c}$.
-Compared to experiment, the TMF critical fields are $B_\mathrm{c}\!=\!209$\,T and $B_\mathrm{s}\!=\!306$\,T, very close to the measured values of $180(5)$\,T and $300(15)$\,T, respectively (see Table~\ref{tab:BcBs}).
+Compared to experiment, the TMF critical fields are $B_\mathrm{c}\!=\!209$\,T and $B_\mathrm{s}\!=\!306$\,T, very close to the measured values of $180(5)$\,T and $300(15)$\,T, respectively.

-For comparison, Fig.~\ref{fig:TMFvsTauModel_m} shows also results from Quantum Monte Carlo (QMC) simulations (symbols), on finite clusters of up to $6\times\!6\times\!6$ cells (3456 spins) with periodic boundary conditions, with $k_BT = 0.03 \jsaf$ and 300\,000 sweeps per measurement.
+For comparison, Fig.~\ref{fig:TMFvsTauModel_m} shows also results from Quantum Monte Carlo (QMC) simulations (symbols), on finite clusters of up to $6\times\!6\times\!6$ cells (3456 spins) with periodic boundary conditions, with $k_\mathrm{B}T = 0.03 \jsaf$ and 300\,000 sweeps per measurement.
 These simulations are based on the stochastic series expansion quantum Monte Carlo code \textsc{dirloop\_sse}~\cite{dirloop_sse_1, dirloop_sse_2}, which is part of the \textsc{alps} package~\cite{alps1.3, alps2.0} version 2.3.0.
 The agreement between the TMF theory and QMC is quite satisfactory, indicating that the quantum entanglement is well captured in the TMF approach, as in low fields~\cite{Janson2014}.

 Finally, the TMF theory can be extended to nonzero temperatures, leading to the stability region of the magnon BEC phase shown in Fig.~\ref{fig:H0spectrum-PD}\,(b).
 According to these results, the magnon BEC phase can survive up to $~0.2\jsaf \simeq 30$~K, half the zero-field ordering temperature $T_\mathrm{c}\simeq 60$~K. Quantum fluctuations beyond the mean-field level are expected to modify the critical behavior near the $T\!=\!0$ critical points~\cite{RevModPhys.86.563,Giamarchi2008}, but otherwise the mean-field picture is sufficient for our purposes.